 Oil Transfers....moving someplace other than where it belongs.

 © Copyright, 2012, R. Fleischer

 1. If the REAR DRIVE has more oil; or, a reduction in the oil level, and the driveshaft oil level is changing, the seal at the rear drive input may need replacing.
 If the top (oil inlet) vent is spewing oil you may simply be in very cold weather, with a frozen-up breather vent.
-This does not apply, of course, to the driveshafts that are run dry in later models...assuming those driveshafts are not filling with oil from the transmission or someone has made the choice to put oil in the driveshaft!
+This does not apply, of course, to the driveshafts that are run dry in later models (such as GS)...assuming those driveshafts are not filling with oil from the transmission or someone has made the choice to put oil in the driveshaft!

 It is possible for a clogged vent (the hollow speedometer cable bolt where the battery negative cable attaches) to allow the driveshaft housing to both pressurize or have a vacuum with a temperature change; such effects could allow a 'sucking' of oil forward, past the rear drive's input seal (or, a pressurized driveshaft housing forcing oil into the rear drive)....so this is an area to check first, as checking it is VERY simple, check the hollow bolt.
 THAT speedometer hollow bolt vent is NOT the vent being discussed just below.